JacobProut/DBClientApplication/README.txt

         - View by Month: Views all the appointments for the CURRENT month.
         - View by Week : Views all the appointments for the CURRENT week.
         - View all Customers: Opens up the "Customer View List".

+	Near the top right of the table view is a search field.
+		- This search field can be used to locate anything inside of the appointment view table.

     In the middle of the menu there is a table with information regarding the current Appointments in the database:
         - Appointment_ID, Title, Description, Location, Contact, Type, Start Date/Time, End Date/Time, Customer_ID, and User_ID.